Bevacizumab for the treatment of cerebral radionecrosis. | Canada Hyperbarics Skip to main content

 What They Found

 Of the three patients treated, one received only a single infusion due to lymphopenia, while another received four infusions but showed no clinical improvement or radiologic progression.
-The third patient experienced severe side effects, including a transient ischemic accident and a perforated corneal ulcer, leading to premature treatment discontinuation.
+The third patient experienced severe side effects, including a transient ischaemic accident and a perforated corneal ulcer, leading to premature treatment discontinuation.
 Overall, the study noted severe side effects and an absence of significant clinical or radiologic improvements with bevacizumab.

 Canadian Relevance